 During the sampling period each year, tissue samples were taken from subsamples of wild smolts passing through the counting facility.
 In order to minimize bias, samples of smolts were distributed proportionally among five time strata (January-February, March, April, May and June).
 These tissue samples were processed in the Molecular Genetics Laboratory of the Washington Department of Fish and Wildlife (WDFW).
-Results of the molecular samples are available (Seamons and Bowman, 2021) and this information was used to estimate 2021 outmigrating smolts.
+Results of the molecular samples are YKFP Project Year 2022 M&E Annual Report, Appendix C, Prosser Spring Chinook smolt passage available (Seamons and Bowman, 2022) and this information was used to estimate 2022 outmigrating smolts.